Chirag-ahir/SFC-Preparation/README.md

 What is Permission sets?<br>
 Permission sets are collection of settings and permissions which give a user additional access from the access that they have already got from their profile.

+Can user restrict the access of user that he got from profile using permission sets?<br>
+No user can restrict the acess of user that he has got from profile using permission set. permission set used for give additional acess to user.

+One user only assign to one profile, <br>
+But one user can be assigned to multiple permission sets.